solarsailer/matthieuoger.com/content/posts/2013-08-29-the-gif-video-format.md

 ---
 date: "2013-08-29"

-title: The gif “video format”
+title: "The Gif “Video Format”"
 excerptQuote:
   name: "Kornel"
   quote: "Animated GIF, despite having awful compression and terrible quality, is still more useful on the web than any other video format."